-Frustrated recent with anti-immigrant and anti-refugee rhetoric in U.S. politics, in fall 2016 Noor Hamdy ’18 founded the 5C club Refugee Advocacy Network (RAN) to provide concrete ways for how students can make a difference in the lives of local refugees.
+Frustrated with anti-immigrant and anti-refugee rhetoric in U.S. politics, Noor Hamdy ’18 founded the 5C club Refugee Advocacy Network (RAN) in fall 2016 to provide concrete ways for how students can make a difference in the lives of local refugees.

 “I made the club with the vision that, although we may not be able to change the actions of the federal government, we should at least start with our local neighbors and do what we can in our capacity as college students,” said Noor.